Your Child’s First Phone: Tips and Tools That Every Parent Needs

 **This blog post was updated on December 3, 2021.**

 Whether you’ve been waiting for an important milestone or have just decided that it’s finally the right time, we know there’s a lot to consider when it comes to getting your kid their first phone.
-You probably know what to expect from your own device, but how kids interact with phones is a whole different ball game with a completely separate set of rules — and dangers.
+You probably know what to expect from your own device, but how kids' phones work is a whole different ball game with a completely separate set of rules — and dangers.
 In this post, we walk you through you everything you need to know to make sure this new rite of passage is as easy, fun, and safe as possible for your kid.
+We'll also give you the details on kids' phones that are good for families.

 - The Best Starter Phones for Kids